StevenWInfo/faustdoc/src/manual/syntax.md

 #### Abstractions

-Abstractions correspond to functions definitions and allow to generalize a block-diagram by *making variable* some of its parts.
+Abstractions correspond to function definitions and generalize a block-diagram by *making variables* out of some of its parts.

 Let's say we want to transform a stereo reverb, [`dm.zita_light`](https://faustlibraries.grame.fr/libs/demos/#dmzita_light) for instance, into a mono effect.
-The following expression can be written (see the sections on [Split Composition](#split-composition) and [Merge Composition](#merge-composition)):
+The following expression can be written:

 ```
 _ <: dm.zita_light :> _
 ```
+(For more information about how this works see the sections on [Split Composition](#split-composition) and [Merge Composition](#merge-composition))

 The incoming mono signal is split to feed the two input channels of the reverb, while the two output channels of the reverb are mixed together to produce the resulting mono output.